IvanSafonov/fanctl/README.md

 * Power profile support.
 * Delay before changing fan speed.

 Originally created for Thinkpad T14 gen 4 (Intel).
-There is thinkfan but it does not support power profiles.
+There is [thinkfan](https://github.com/vmatare/thinkfan), but it does not support power profiles.

 There are other fan [speed control tools](https://wiki.archlinux.org/title/fan_speed_control).